prebid/prebid.github.io/dev-docs/modules/floors.md

 Web sites running Prebid.js will utilize this client-side module.

 ## How it Works
 There are several places where the Floor module changes the behavior of the Prebid.js auction process.
-Below is a diagram describing the general flow of the Price Floors Module:
+Below is a diagram describing the general flow of the client-side Price Floors Module:

 ![Floors Module Flow](/assets/images/floors/floors_flow.png)